-Cynthia Beach is an English professor and writer.
-Her articles, short stories and contributions appear in newspapers, literary journals and books like Hope in the Mourning Bible (Zondervan, 2013) and Horse of My Heart (Revell, 2015).
-She cofounded the two-day Breathe Christian Writers Conference and founded the writing retreat, Write Season (formerly Breathe Deeper).
-Her book on writing, Creative Juices: A Splash of Story Craft, Process & Creative Soul Care (2019), is available on Amazon.
-Her novel, The Surface of Water, is also now available.
+Cynthia Beach is an English professor and author of the novel, The Surface of Water, and writing book, Creative Juices.
+Her articles, short stories and contributions appear in newspapers, literary journals and books like Hope in the Mourning Bible (Zondervan) and Horse of My Heart (Revell).
+She cofounded Breathe Christian Writers Conference and founded the writing retreat, Write Season (formerly Breathe Deeper).
 Her historical fiction, The Seaborne Series, is forthcoming.

 Through elementary and high school, I grew enamored with words and cadence.
 Unfortunately, I let a “C” on a college essay dissuade me of my literary dreams.
 Instead I ventured into a psychology major until an English professor grabbed ahold of me and said, “You can write!”

 Soon after, a journalism masters from Wheaton College equipped me to teach college and to freelance.
 In 1990, I began my career as a writing professor, a career that immersed me in my passion and allowed me the luxury of being a student of writing for life.

 One example of fruit from my years of teaching is Creative Juices: A Splash of Story Craft, Process & Creative Soul Care (2019).
 This book can fuel fiction and nonfiction writers with its collection of writing how-to’s.

 My other nonfiction contributions include over a hundred articles in Seattle and Grand Rapids newspapers and chapters or stories in four books like Zondervan’s grief bible, Hope in the Mourning and the textbook, Media Ethics.